Oakland Tribune: CCC, Gannett and Maynard

+MediaNews Group

+Circulation continued to decline and Maynard, then age 55, soon began a series of radiation treatments for prostate cancer.
+In 1992, the Maynards sold the Tribune for $10 million to Alameda Newspaper Group, a subsidiary of the Denver-based MediaNews Group.
+Around 380 employees were laid off.
+Tribune Tower, the paper's office, was not included in the sale.

+In 2006, ANG's name was changed to Bay Area News Group after the acquisition of The Mercury News and Contra Costa Times from McClatchy Co.

+In 2007, the Tribune permanently moved out of Tribune Tower to new offices on Oakport Street.

 In 2011, BANG announced a plan to merge the Tribune with other sister East Bay newspapers, but on October 27, 2011, BANG announced that it would retain The Oakland Tribune masthead.

-On August 30, 2012, the Tribune moved its offices to 1970 Broadway in Oakland's Uptown district.
+In 2012, the Tribune moved its offices to 1970 Broadway in Oakland's Uptown district.

-The last daily edition of the Tribune was published on April 4, 2016, as it was combined with other BANG-owned East Bay papers the Contra Costa Times, Hayward Daily Review and Fremont Argus the new East Bay Times nameplate.
+On April 4, 2016, the last daily edition of the Tribune was published as it was combined with other BANG-owned East Bay papers the Contra Costa Times, Hayward Daily Review and Fremont Argus, The Alameda Journal under the new East Bay Times nameplate.

 Pulitzer Prizes

 The Oakland Tribune won the Pulitzer Prize for a photograph of a small private plane narrowly missing a B-29 Superfortress in 1950, and again for photographs of the aftermath of the October 17, 1989, Loma Prieta earthquake.